Rated Excellent on Trustpilot

 Why EUR volatility matters to Canadian businesses

-The euro is one of the world's most actively traded currencies, and it moves.
-EUR/CAD can shift by 5% to 10% or more over a six-to-twelve-month period, driven by European Central Bank policy decisions, Eurozone inflation data, economic growth divergence between Canada and the EU, and broader shifts in global risk sentiment.
+Since euro is one of the world’s most actively traded currencies, EUR/CAD can shift by 5% to 10% or more over six to twelve months.
+Common drivers include:

 The hidden costs that compound the problem